New Day In Day Out festival opens like a bizarro Capitol Hill Block Party, weathering COVID cancellations

 The new album finds the Burien rapper pushing himself into new sonic terrain, with the smoothly melodic “Crossfaded” and West Coast banger “Dead Prezis,” two vastly different songs, though both proved festival-ready on Saturday.
 Still, Thompson clearly didn’t play all his new cards on the album, debuting an unreleased party rap number called “Registration,” bouncing with ’70s funk.

 When Day In Day Out was announced back in early July, forever ago in COVID time, organizers planned to cap ticket sales at 8,000.
-As the delta variant flared up, there was talk of decreasing that number further, though in the weeks preceding the festival, a sell out seemed increasingly unlikely.
+As the delta variant flared up, there was talk of decreasing that number further, though in the weeks preceding the festival, a sellout seemed increasingly unlikely.
 Organizers pegged Saturday’s attendance at roughly 3,000, a number that felt comfortable as a spectator, though small by festival standards.
 Proof of vaccination or a negative coronavirus test was required for entry, though no one checked mine at the gate.
 With a King County mask mandate for outdoor events with 500 or more people taking effect Tuesday, a number of fans voluntarily masked up, though the vast majority did not.

 By the time electronic star Kaytranada took the stage beneath an illuminated Space Needle, the energy felt larger than the crowd size, as fans finally coalesced in front of the stage.
 The Grammy-nominated producer’s hour-and-change set was like a long-sipper of a night cap, dealing one cerebral groove after another as thousands of feet pounded the earthen dance floor.
 Fans clearly weren’t ready to call it when Kaytranada’s soul-cleansing set ended promptly at 10 p.m.